How to Write an Experience Letter for a Green Card

 However, make sure that the letters you submit are all relevant to the skills and experience you listed on your PERM application.
 Since the purpose of the letters is to verify those skills and experiences, any non-relevant experience listed on the letters will not be needed.

 Although it may seem tough, writing an experience letter for a green card is not as difficult as it may look to be.
-By following our tips and outline, your letter should be ready to submit with your green card application!
+By following our tips and outline, your letter should be ready to submit to green card processing!